scipy-conference/scipy_proceedings/papers/pydra/paper.rst

 A *Task* is the basic runnable component of *Pydra* and is described by the class ``TaskBase``.
 A *Task* has named inputs and outputs thus allowing construction of dataflows.
 It can be hashed and executes in a specific working directory.
+Any Pydra *Task* can be used as a function in a script, thus allowing dual use in Pydra *Workflows* and in standalone scripts.
 There are several classes that inherit from ``TaskBase`` and each has a different application:

 * ``FunctionTask`` is a *Task* that executes Python functions.
 Most Python functions declared in an existing library, package, or interactively in a terminal can